azyablov/dot/README.md

 ### Ports

-Usage of port 853 would require elevation of privilege, so for in order to use regular user we need to pickup something > 1024.
+Usage of port 853 would require elevation of privilege, so in order to use regular user we need to pickup something > 1024.
+That's why by default app is using port 8853/tcp.

 ### TLS connection and privacy profile